Tennis is hard and for flat feet guys, it’s even harder. That’s why we have come up with the list of best tennis shoes for flat feet in 2021 for you.

 The soling of Gel-Challenger 12 shoes are made of industrial rubber and enhanced with different technologies.
 Firstly, the midsole is composed of Solyte material to reduce weight and improve shock absorption.

 ASICS’ iconic gel system is tunnelled into strategic pressure points of the shoe, including the forefoot and heel, which maximizes comfort.
 The weight of the shoes is further reduced through an implanted Trusstic system within the sole structure.
+Indeed, it is a comfortable tennis shoe for flat feet.

 The gel-cushioning worked to actively absorb negative hits to the overpronating foot structures.
 When it came to arch support, the Trusstic system of the shoes merged with the Solyte midsole to extend excellent stability.